AR-js-org/AR.js/README.md

 <img height="569" width="320" src="https://github.com/nicolocarpignoli/GeoAR.js/blob/master/docs/places-name.gif?raw=true">

+### Instructions:
-Try the following snippet, and instead of `add-your-latitude` and `add-your-longitude` add the required values, without the `<>`.
+Try the following snippet, and change `add-your-latitude` and `add-your-longitude` with your latitude and longitude, without the `<>`.
 Activate GPS on your phone and run the example.
 Look around.
 You should see the text looking at you, appearing in the requested position, even if you look around and move.

 ```html
 <!DOCTYPE html>